 • Add cornmeal, flour, and salt and stir until combined.
 Avoid over-mixing–the batter doesn't need to be completely smooth.

 • Pour batter into the prepared pan.
-Bake at 375 degrees for 22-30 minutes, or until a toothpick inserted in the center comes out clean.
+Bake at 375 degrees F for 22-30 minutes, or until a toothpick inserted in the center comes out clean.

 Notes

-*Buttermilk substitution – if you don’t have buttermilk, no problem!
+*Buttermilk Substitution – If you don’t have buttermilk, no problem!
 Add one tablespoon of white vinegar or lemon juice to a liquid measuring cup, then fill the cup with milk to the 1 cup line.

 Storing: Leftover cornbread can be stored in an airtight container at room temperature for up to one week.
 (It will dry out the longer it sits out, so I think it’s best enjoyed the day of baking.)